 Configuration Using Local Policy File (Linux)

-When using open-appsec for NGINX or Kong on Linux the configuration can be done in a declarative way using a single YAML file which holds all the relevant configuration objects.
+When using open-appsec for NGINX, Kong or APISIX on Linux the configuration can be done in a declarative way using a single YAML file which holds all the relevant configuration objects.
 This way it is compatible with integration in GitOps CD-based processes.

 Alternatively management can also soon be done centrally via the open-appsec WebUI (SaaS): Using the Web UI (SaaS)